broadinstitute/wfl/docs/md/executor.md

     name.
 The use of a protocol is to illustrate the difference between the in-memory data model of a `Executor` and the metadata seen by a user.

+To be used in a workload,
+an `Executor` implementation
-To be used in a workload, a `Executor` implementation should satisfy the processing `Stage` protocol and the `to-edn` multimethod in addition to the following multimethods specific to executors:
+should satisfy the processing `Stage` protocol and the `to-edn` multimethod in addition to the following multimethods specific to executors:

 ```clojure
 (defmulti create-executor
   "Create an `Executor` instance using the database `transaction` and